-Metal wire rods, strands, and filaments exhibit resistance values that are based on their metallic composition, cross sectional area, and operating temperature at steady state current flow conditions.
-The resistance of metallic conductors increases at higher temperatures which allows for a terminal high temperature with power (in watts) with the nickel-chrome wires used in electric stove elements.
-Knowing the power flow allows a simple calculation of ohms resistance at a given working voltage, or an approximation of temperature based on comparative resistance values if the type of metal forming the wire is known.
+The resistance of metallic conductors, from metal wire rods, strands, and filaments, depends on a material's composition, cross sectional area, and operating temperature at steady state current flow conditions.
+The resistance of metallic conductors increases with temperature, which allows for a maximal temperature in relation to power with the nickel-chrome wires used in electric stove elements.
+Knowing the power flow allows for the calculation of a wire's resistance at a given working voltage, or an approximation of temperature based on comparative resistance values if the type of metal forming the wire is known.

 Calculating Electric Stove Operating Resistance at Temperature

-Define the resistance application.
-In this example, a nickel-chrome (nichrome) wire in a large coiled electric stove element is rated for 2400 watts at full operating power when glowing cherry red (about 1600 degrees F).
+Determine the material's power rating.
+In this example, a nickel-chrome (nichrome) wire in a large coiled electric stove element is rated for 2400 watts at full operating power when glowing cherry red (about 1600°F).
 The operating voltage of the stove is 230 volts AC (alternating current).
-With this information, you can calculate wire temperature resistance for the element.
+With this information, you can calculate the wire's resistance at a particular temperature.

 Calculating Wire Resistance Change with Temperature Decrease